 Members from TeamUHN are encouraged to access UHN’s Health Services information tool about vaccine side effects with more details.
 Please take the time to read the document

 What to Expect After Receiving the COVID Vaccine, available on UHN’s COVID-19 Preparedness intranet page

 (Corporate Intranet > COVID-19 Preparedness > Vaccine Information).

 UHN continues to follow Ontario Ministry of Health directives for second-dose intervals.
 Second doses have been rescheduled to the re-shortened intervals per the latest directive.

 The Science Behind Vaccine Dose Intervals: Answering Health Care Worker QuestionsFeaturing Dr. Brad Wouters, UHN's Executive Vice-President of Science and Research*Second-dose interval has since been extended to four months, as directed by the Ministry of Health and under guidance from the National Advisory Committee on Immunization (NACI).
 Otherwise, the content in this video is still accurate.

 You will receive an email with the new date for your appointment.
 Please check your inbox — including spam folder – regularly.

 There are checkpoints in place at our clinics to confirm people arriving for their appointments work in one of the hospitals from our collaborative (or are part of our eligible patient groupings).
 Audits may be completed if there is a concern about inappropriate bookings.

-If you are returning to work within 4 months and are in Groups A-D (working on-site), please speak with your manager about being enrolled to receive your vaccine.
+If you are returning to work within 4 months, please speak with your manager about being enrolled to receive your vaccine.
 If your anticipated return to work is longer than four months, please wait until you're within the four-month window.

 No. We are using a provincial system, which means your organization is not automatically updated.
 Please check with your organization for the current procedure to inform Occupational Health that you have been vaccinated.
 If you have received the COVID-19 vaccine